-3321 Comparative Mythology

-4 credits

-A study of the myth-making process and the major mythological types and themes.
+3321 Comparative Mythology 4 credits A study of the myth-making process and the major mythological types and themes.
 Global Perspective, Humanities.
 Cross-listed with Comparative Literature 3321 and Cross Cultural Studies 3321.

-3328 Liberation Movements and Human Freedom

-4 credits

-A study of race, gender, and class and how the struggle of Nativa Americans, African-Americans, Women, and Gaya/Lesbians contribute to our understanding of human liberation.
-Paulo Friere's Pedagogy of the Oppressed provides the theoretical preparetive as we criticize the social, political, and religious forces making for oppression and for liberation.
+3328 Liberation Movements and Human Freedom 4 credits A study of race, gender, and class and how the struggle of Native Americans, African-Americans, Women, and Gays/Lesbians contribute to our understanding of human liberation.
+Paulo Friere's Pedagogy of the Oppressed provides the theoretical perspective as we criticize the social, political, and religious forces making for oppression and for liberation.
 Prerequisite: Sociology 1103.
 Humanities, Social Science.
-Cross-listed with Sociology 3328.

-3392 Internship in Gerontology 2 credits

-Supervised field experiences in appropriate settings designed to assist students in acquiring and using skills and knowledge of the field of study unique to gerontology.
-Possible settings for internships include long term care facilities, voluntary health organizations, professional associations, senior centers, ocial service agencies for the aged, and research centers.
-Gross-listed with Biology 3392, Psychology 3392, Social Work 3392, and Sociology 3392.

-4492 Senior Thesis
+Cross listed with Sociology 3328.
+3392 Internship in Gerontology 2 credit Supervised field experiences in appropriate settings designed to assist students in acquiring and using skills and knowledge of the field of study unique to gerontology.
+Possible settings for internships include long term care facilities, voluntary health organizations, professional associations, senior centers, churches, pastoral counseling centers, social service agencies for the aged, and research centers.
+Cross-listed with Biology 3392, Psychology 3392, Social Work 3392, and Sociology 3392.
+4492 Senior Thesis (capstone) 4 credits A seminar required of all Religious Studies majors as part of their graduation requirements.

-4 credits

-A seminar required of all Religious Studies majors as part of their graduation requirements.
 Each student is required to write a major paper on a topic within the major.
 A member of the department supervises the project.
 Prerequisite: permission of instructor.
+2265; 2266; 3365; 3366; 4465; 4466 Special Topics In Religious Studies 4 credits The study of a selected topic in the discipline.
+Different topics are chosen for each offering, based on students' interests and needs.
+2295; 2296; 3395; 3396; 4495; 4496 Internships in Religious Studies 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
+2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Religious Studies 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
+Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.
+Social Work Associate Professor Rees Areas of particular teaching interest: Professor Rees: human relations in the workplace, family.
+The primary purpose of the Social Work Department is to prepare social work students for entry level generalist social work practice.
+The department supports a basic understanding of various client systems including individuals, families, groups, organizations, and communities and the helping roles assumed by social work students in an effort to enhance quality of life within client groups.
+The social work program prepares students for the practice of social work.
+The Council on Social Work Education nationally accredits this program.
+Graduates of this program can move directly into social work positions or enter selected graduate programs in social work with advanced standing.
+The department respects diversity of client populations and lifestyles and strives to achieve an effective balance between these factors and social work practice.
+The development of an understanding of bio-psycho-socio-cultural components within the person/environment equation is supported in social work courses.
+The uniqueness of all students and the growth and development of their professional self is encouraged throughout the curriculum.
+BASIC MAJOR: